How to stop living paycheck to paycheck

-You’re likely to be familiar with the term ‘living within your means’.
-However, more and more people are living on, or even above their means, rather than within them.
-Generally, wealth accumulation starts with savings.
-What you can put aside from your pay builds up and you use this to buy property, shares and other assets.
-Living from pay to pay without setting money aside to build your wealth leads you to stagnate financially which eventually culminates in retirement on the pension.
+Despite most people being familiar with the term ‘living within your means’, more and people are living on, or even above their means, rather than within them.
+Generally speaking, building wealth starts with savings.
+What you can put aside from each pay builds up and you can use this to buy property, shares and other assets.
+But living from paycheck to paycheck without setting money aside to build wealth leads to financial stagnation, eventually culminating in retirement on the pension.

-Have visibility of your bank balance
+Know your bank balance

-You wouldn’t drive around in a car that doesn’t have a fuel gauge or speedometer, so why go about your day to day activities without knowing what’s in the bank?
+You wouldn’t drive around in a car that doesn’t have a fuel gauge or speedometer.
+So why go about your day to day activities without knowing what’s in the bank?
 This is one of the easiest ways of making sure you’re not spending money you can’t afford.
 Make sure you log into your bank regularly or check the balance when using the ATM.

 Automate your savings